 Hillel’s Campus Climate Initiative (CCI) “collaborates with higher education administrators to ensure a positive campus climate in which Jewish students feel comfortable expressing their identity and values, free of antisemitism, harassment, or marginalization.”
 By leveraging campus-specific data, training campus administrators and staff, and providing guidance regarding policy implementation, CCI allows administrators to explore the issue of antisemitism on their campuses, as well as take steps to effectively counter it.

-While ADL will be closely assessing the progress and effectiveness of task forces in advance of our next annual report card release, examples of Task Forces that received full credit in ADL’s inaugural Report Card include:
+While ADL will be closely assessing the progress and effectiveness of task forces, examples of robust Task Forces and similar initiatives include:

 • University of Pennsylvania’s Task Force on Antisemitism has representation from members of the Jewish campus community, has been consulting with the broader campus community to receive constituent feedback to inform its operations, and has committed to providing consistent updates on three key areas of action to address campus antisemitism – safety & security, engagement, and education.

 • Columbia University’s Task Force on Antisemitism, developed in collaboration with its affiliated Barnard College, has representation from members of the Jewish campus community.
 The task force has committed to “engage in a serious and honest assessment of the sources and extent of the discomfort of [the Jewish campus community]..., review University policies, rules, and practices that impact the campus climate to make sure they protect the University’s core commitment to free speech, as well as to a safe and inclusive environment for all..., [and to] propose various other ways to sensitize the entire community to antisemitism, to counter it more effectively, and to support Jews at Columbia.”
-The committee released its first report in March 2024.
+The task force released its first report in March 2024 and its fourth and final report in December 2025.

 • University of Maryland’s Task Force on Antisemitism and Islamophobia seeks to tackle both anti-Jewish and anti-Muslim hatred and has vowed to engage with members of both communities to inform the operations of the task force.
 The purpose of the task force is to “understand the causes of antisemitic and Islamophobic incidents, assess the effectiveness of existing preventive measures, and propose new initiatives to foster understanding, dialogue and support.”